Lim Boo Liat: Education

 In 1959 Lim received a Sino-British Fellowship Trust Award and spent a year and a half studying animal ecology and the taxonomy of mammals under Charles S. Elton at Oxford University and George Dunnet at Aberdeen University.
 Lim received a Medical Research Council Fellowship in 1969 to complete his master's degree in science from the University of Aberdeen.

 He was the first person to be awarded a Ph.D. from Universiti Sains Malaysia in 1977.

 Death and legacy

 Lim died at his home in Cheras on 11 July 2020.
 He was 93.

 He was the fourth Asian and first Southeast Asian to be awarded honorary membership to the American Society of Mammalogists, "conferred in recognition of a distinguished career in service to mammalogy".
 Lim had multiple species named after him, including snake Oligodon booliati, protozoa Sarcocytis booliati, frog Kalophrynus limbooliati, flea Medwayellia limi, chigger Babiangia booliati, and parasitic worms Helimonella limbooliati, Plasmodium booliati, and Brienlia booliati.

-He was particularly well-respected for his dedication to supporting the careers of biologists and conservationists at the beginning of their careers, providing mentorship and ensuring younger scientists had opportunities to publish.